Srđan Babić: Red Star Belgrade

 On 7 July 2017, Babić made a one-year loan deal with Serbian SuperLiga club Red Star Belgrade.
 In the mid-season of the 2017–18 campaign, Red Star purchased his contract and Babić signed with the club permanently for a fee of €800,000.
 On 9 February 2018, Babić signed a new four-year contract with Red Star Belgrade.
 Babić scored his first goal for Red Star in 5–2 away victory over Mladost Lučani on 1 April 2018, on Slavoljub Srnić's assist from corner kick.
 On 12 August 2018, Babić scored in 3–0 home win against Spartak Subotica.

 Almería

 On 30 August 2021, Babić returned to Spain after agreeing to a one-year loan deal with UD Almería in the second division.
 The following 5 June, after contributing with the club's promotion to La Liga as champions, he signed a permanent contract until 2026.

 Spartak Moscow

 On 21 August 2023, Babić signed a three-year contract with Russian Premier League club Spartak Moscow.
+On 3 June 2025, he extended his contract to June 2027.
+In October 2025, he suffered an ACL injury and missed most of the 2025–26 season.